 Dinner in the Louis XIII restaurant is a gilded affair, the decor about as far from scandi minimalist as you can get.
 The service was however impeccable, the food solid, and the bread basket to die for!

-The next morning, after a slightly uninspiring breakfast buffet, the Loire Valley beckoned.
+The next morning, after the breakfast buffet, the Loire Valley beckoned...

 Now, the only thing I really used to know about the Loire was that they made wine.
 Good wine!
 Unsurprisingly, there is much more to the Loire than that.
 First and foremost - castles!

 Loire chateaux are a-dime-a-dozen, and you would need to dedicate a decent chunk of your life to attempting to see them all.
-Nevertheless, there are a few standouts, and so for a Loire Valley newbie like myself, that was where to start.
+Nevertheless, there are a few standout castles, and so for a Loire Valley newbie like myself, that was where to start.